Zirak/strftime/README.md

 ## Convertion Specifiers

 Note that this is not the full list, as implementation is not complete.
-In the future, I intend to add several glibc extensions like `%_` or `%N` (where N is a number).

 #### General formats